ishiduca/BaoBab/README.md

 ### `release(arg1, arg2, ...)`

 these arguments are passed as arguments to the callback.
+*when this method is called, calback si executed.*

 ### `clear()`

-clear the job that hat been left.
+clear the job that has been left.